Whiteadder Reservoir: Data

+Hydroelectricity

+In 2023, an innovative siphon-fed hydroelectricity plant was opened.
+The siphon takes water from the intake over the top of the reservoir to a 200kW turbine.
+Using a siphon minimised civil engineering works.
+The system was designed to generate 0.82GWh per year, providing as much as 30% of the electricity required by the "Hungry Snout" pumping station, which feeds the Castle Moffat Water Treatment Works.

+Amenities

 Although the reservoir and the Outdoor Education Centre are in East Lothian, it has been managed by the Outdoor Education department of Scottish Borders Council for over 20 years.
 Through a partnership between East Lothian Council, Scottish Borders Council and Borders Sailing Club, funds were obtained for a major refurbishment, and the new Centre was opened in 2005.

-The centre was mothballed in 2017 due to funding cuts but is to reopen in April 2021 under the auspices of a charity set up by sailing instructors who previously worked at the centre.
+The centre was mothballed in 2017 due to funding cuts but reopened in August 2021 under the auspices of Whiteadder Watersports Trust - a charity set up by sailing instructors who previously worked at the centre.

-Courses will recommence in April 2021 but swimming events and some other non-sailing activities may start earlier.

-Fly-Fishing for the Reservoir's native brown trout will restart in April 2021 for the season (until 30/09/21).
-Bait fishing and spinning are not allowed by order of the reservoir owner, Scottish Water.

 The charity's objective is to retain the strong natural feel of the location while making the most of it for teaching people how to enjoy a range of water-based activities safely and expertly.